msantana09/data-engineering-toolkit/UseCase.md

 - Since the Kaggle data set did not come with column descriptions, we'll share some details about the data set with GPT 3.5 and ask it to generate initial column descriptions for us
 - Run a Datahub CLI pipeline task to profile our tables utilizing Trino, and publish results to a Kafka topic
 - Datahub's metadata service will consume messages from the Kafka topic, and present the profiling results in the Datahub UI
-- #TODO Language detection and sentiment analysis

 ### Resource Requirements
 - it's recommended to allocate (at least) **4 cores and 16GB memory** to Docker in order for all services in the use case to run successfully.
 - To run with lower specs (min 8GB memory needed), the Airflow DAG will complete successfully with just the `core` and `models` services running.
 You can then shutdown `core` and `models` services, and start just `kafka` and `datahub` services.
-Since Kafka utilizes a persistent volume, messages will still be available for datahub to consume once Datahub is fully started.
+Since Kafka utilizes a persistent volume, messages will still be available for Datahub to consume once Datahub is fully started.

 ## Steps